Hearts of Oak's Daniel Afriyie Barnieh makes Ghana's 2022 World Cup squad

 Hearts of Oak attacker Daniel Afriyie Barnieh has been included in the Black Stars squad for the 2022 FIFA World Cup in Qatar.

-He is the only local player that has been included in the 26-man squad that will be heading for the tournament.
+He is among two local players that have been included in the 26-man squad that will be heading for the tournament.

 It has been a meteoric rise for the 21-year-old forward as he has been involved with the Black Galaxies and the Black Meteors among others.